 Future of AI

 Agentic AI is a goal-oriented AI system that uses large language models to plan, decide, and act independently to achieve organizational objectives.
 Developers of Agentic AI systems claim it provides “cost efficiency, revenue growth, and the ability to unlock the full potential of their talent” (Deloitte, 2025).
-Organizations are urged to adopt AI early and incrementally, enabling teams to adapt and integrate these autonomous systems into their daily tasks, thereby upskilling the workforce.
+Organizations are encouraged to adopt AI early and incrementally, so teams can adapt and integrate these autonomous systems into their daily tasks, thereby upskilling the workforce.

-Twenty-three percent of organizations are scaling agentic AI across some part of the business (McKinsey, 2025).
+Twenty-three percent of organizations are scaling agentic AI across parts of their business (McKinsey, 2025).
 Moving forward, organizations need to ensure that the systems they implement align with the enterprise at each phase step.
-This can be done by assessing the organization's readiness to adopt, designing a rollout strategy for each business area, and establishing metrics to measure the implementation's success.
-Using agile to adopt and continuously grow AI within the organization provides a competitive advantage, as it enables enterprises to maintain quality, scale, empower workers, and prepare for ongoing change with regularity and adaptability.
+This can be done by assessing the organization's readiness to adopt, designing a rollout strategy for each business area, and establishing metrics to measure implementation success.
+Using agile to adopt and continuously grow AI within the organization provides a competitive advantage by enabling enterprises to maintain quality, scale, empower workers, and regularly prepare for ongoing change with adaptability.
 These capabilities will be critical in maintaining quality, trust, and cost as organizations shift from Gen AI to agentic AI.

 Risks and Considerations of AI